CHORD PROGRESSIONS

 If you want to become a good modern-styles keyboard player, you need to know the answers to these four questions:

-Let's take a look at how the Musicarta Key Chords study pack answers those questions.
+Let's take a look at how the Musicarta Key Chords home-study course answers those questions.

 The chords in a song or piece of popular music aren’t random.
 Chords group naturally in ‘keys’ and are made up from the notes of the scale of that key.
 There are just six naturally occurring key chords – three major and three minor.